 Analysis, sample size and data management

 We identified risk factors for pneumonia, severe and non-severe, by comparing cases to individually matched community controls, and severe pneumonia cases were also compared to non-severe pneumonia cases to identify specific factors associated with severe disease.
-Crude odds ratios were generated for the exposures of interest.
-For comparisons between cases and community controls, the odds ratios were adjusted for matching and McNemar’s test was used to calculate P-values.
-We constructed a logistic regression model (conditional in the case of the individually matched analyses) that included the exposures of interest, the a priori confounders and other candidate confounders, and introduced them serially into the model in decreasing order of estimated strength, retaining them if they changed the adjusted odds ratio (adjOR) appreciably (by 15% or more).
-We calculated 95% CIs along with a P-value for the null hypothesis using the Wald test.
-We assessed interaction effects using a likelihood ratio test (LRT).
-We calculated the proportion of cases attributable to bed sharing with someone with a cough (i.e. the population attributable fraction) as the product of the proportion of cases exposed to bed sharing with someone with a cough and the attributable fraction (1-1/OR, where OR compares the odds of being a case when in a household where someone had a cough, to the odds of being a case when bed sharing with someone with a cough). .
+For each exposure we constructed a logistic regression model (conditional in the case of the individually matched analyses) that included the exposure of interest, a priori confounders (age, gender, geographical area and season) and any other confounders that changed the adjusted odds ratio (adjOR) by 15% or more.
+P-value were calculated using Wald tests, except for interactions which were tested using the likelihood ratio test (LRT).
+We calculated the proportion of cases attributable to bed sharing with someone with a cough (i.e. the population attributable fraction) as the product of the proportion of cases exposed to bed sharing with someone with a cough and the attributable fraction (1-1/OR, where OR compares the odds of being a case when in a household where someone had a cough, to the odds of being a case when bed sharing with someone with a cough).

 The study size (at least 300 cases of severe pneumonia, 300 cases of non-severe pneumonia and 600 neighbourhood controls) was chosen so that there would be at least 80% power to detect an odds ratio of 2, at the 5% significance level, for exposures with a prevalence of between 10% and 80%.
 Data were double-entered and verified using an SQL database (Microsoft Corporation).
 Analyses were performed using Stata versions 11 and 12 (StataCorp).